ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Operating Model and RATS Architecture

-While it is not required that EAT be used with the RATS operational model described in Figure 1 in {{RATS.Architecture}}, or even that it be used for attestation, this document is authored with an orientation around that model.
+While it is not required that EAT be used with the RATS operational model described in Figure 1 in {{RATS.Architecture}}, or even that it be used for attestation, this document is oriented around that model.

 To summarize, an Attester generates Attestation Evidence.
 Attestation Evidence is a claims set describing various characteristics of an entity.